alastairreid/RelatedWork/_papers/barthe:mscs:2011.md

 - 2019-10-11
 ---

-Todo: double check that above data is for the version I read (which looks more like a conference version than a journal version).
+_Todo: I think I read a conference paper but the publication data above is for a journal._

 This paper is a counter to the popular type-based approaches to information flow control.
 They point out that type-based approaches are sound but not complete and fail on things like "output := secret; output := 0;".
 Their solution is a more semantic approach that is based more closely on the basic definitions of non-interference and is sound and complete (but, unlike type-based approaches, is often undecidable and not obviously compositional).